runeasymail/easymail/README.md

 ## About EasyMail
 EasyMail is an open-sourced software which will help you to build your own mail server.

-It is accessible and powerful tool which can be used for your personal projects and as a mail server in your company.
+It is accessible and powerful tool which can be used for your personal projects and as a mail server in your company (SMTP server solution).

 ## Learn EasyMail
 More detail information can be found on the website [www.runeasymail.com](http://www.runeasymail.com/).